-With operations based in Piqua Ohio, we have also established our company in the communities of Dubuque, Iowa and Louisville, Kentucky.
+With operations based in Piqua Ohio, we have also established our company in the communities of Dubuque, Iowa, Louisville, Kentucky, and Lancaster, Texas.
 Spread out a bit, but still very much connected and grounded in principle, objectives, and service.

 We’ve been around for awhile.
 Isaiah Industries Inc. was founded in 1980 but the root of our business is even older…ancient, actually…but still relevant to everything we do today.

 Our history is rich, and our commitment is deep.

 We believe that our staff is absolutely the roofing industry’s finest.
 Our commitment to quality products AND quality relationships, right down to the very last detail, makes a difference and helps protect people’s homes, places of worship, and places of business.

 We chose our company name based on a prophet of God: Isaiah was a clear voice of hope and redemption.
 We believe that is how God wants to use us in the world’s marketplace as well.
 There are many great scripture references from the Old Testament book of Isaiah that we use to guide our decisions and direction.
 One that is our cornerstone comes from chapter 56, verse 1: